NittyNice/-BADS7105-CRM-Analytics/Assignment-3_Product recommendation/readme.md

 ## Buy 2 get 15% off on top!
 ### 1) Already add antecedent on basket, recommend the consequent.
+When a customer picks up one item, we will recommend another item that is frequently bought together.
 - confidence >= 0.4375  (at the 25th percentile)
 - life >= 1.2